 Microsoft MVP, MCSD, CSM, and CSP

-Interested in .NET Core and Entity Framework Core, but not sure where to start?
-Start here with an all-day hands-on lab where you'll build a complete solution using the latest development technology from Microsoft.
-Using Visual Studio 2017 (RC), you will build a data access library using Entity Framework Core, complete with repos and migrations.
-Then you'll package the data access library into a custom NuGet package for distribution.
-Next, you'll build a Core MVC site, leveraging all of the latest that Core MVC has to offer, including Tag Helpers, View Components, Dependency Injection, and more.
+Interested in ASP.NET Core 2.x and Entity Framework Core 2.x, but not sure where to start?
+Start here with an all-day Hands-on Lab where you will build a complete solution using the latest development technology from Microsoft.
+Using Visual Studio or Visual Studio Code and .NET Core 2.1 (or greater), you will build a data access library using Entity Framework Core, complete with repos and migrations.
+Next, you will build an ASP.NET Core web application, leveraging all of the latest that ASP.NET Core has to offer, including Tag Helpers, View Components, Dependency Injection, and more!

-You must provide your own laptop computer for this hands-on lab.
+- You must provide your own laptop computer (Windows or Mac) for this hands-on lab.

-Finally, you'll need to have SQL Server Express 2016 Local DB installed.
-This is installed with VS2017 RC by default, but can also be installed from the SQL Server 2016 Express installer, located here: https://msdn.microsoft.com/en-us/library/hh510202.aspx.
+- Finally, you need to have SQL Server Management Studio (SSMS) installed.
+SSMS can be installed from the SQL Server Express installer.